lzl124631x/LeetCode/leetcode/152. Maximum Product Subarray/README.md

 ## Solution 1.
 Two Pointers

-In facrt, we don't care the number, we care the sign.
+In fact, we don't care the number, we care the sign.
 The problem is the same as finding the longest subarray with even number negative numbers without 0.

 We can use two pointers.
 * the fast pointer keeps reading number until it reaches 0 or end of array; meanwhile, we keep updating answer with the greatest product we've seen.